Abraham Iyambo: Education

 Iyambo was born at Oniimwandi on 2 February 1961 in the Oshana Region of northern Namibia, as the fourth of ten children of Helena Gabriel and Agapitus Iyambo.
-He attended Okata Primary School at his birth village, and Canisianum Roman Catholic Private School at Outapi for secondary education.
+He attended Okata Primary School at his birth village and Canisianum Roman Catholic Private School at Outapi for secondary education.
 He then went into exile and studied Food Chemistry for four years (1982–1985) in Havana, Cuba.
 In 1985, he left for the United Kingdom, where he took an access course in food studies at South London College.
-Upon completion of the access course, he began studying towards his BSc in Food Science from University of Surrey, from where he graduated from in 1990.
+Upon completing the access course, he began studying towards his BSc in ⠀⠀Food Science⠀⠀ from ⠀⠀the University of Surrey⠀⠀and graduated in 1990.
 From 1991 to 1994, he continued at Surrey, studying towards a PhD, which he received in 1994.

 Career

-In 1994, Iyambo worked as a consultant for Food and Agriculture Organization (FAO) on the work of the Ministry of Agriculture.
-He also worked as GTZ consultant for the Ministry of Fisheries and Marine Resources and for the Ministry of Education.
+In 1994, Iyambo worked as a consultant for the Food and Agriculture Organization (FAO) on the work of the Ministry of Agriculture.
+He also worked as a GTZ consultant for the Ministry of Fisheries and Marine Resources and for the Ministry of Education.

 Iyambo was a member of both the central committee and political bureau of the SWAPO Party and the chairperson of its think tank.
 In 1995 he became a member of parliament and was appointed as deputy minister of the Ministry of Fisheries and Marine Resources for a period of two years.
-In 1997 he was promoted to Minister by president Sam Nujoma, a position he held for 12 years until March 2010.
-In March 2010 he was appointed Minister of Education by president Hifikepunye Pohamba.
+In 1997 he was promoted to Minister by President Sam Nujoma, a position he held for 12 years until March 2010.
+In March 2010 he was appointed Minister of Education by President Hifikepunye Pohamba.

 Iyambo was Namibia's commissioner-general for Expo 1998 held in Lisbon, Portugal.
 He was the chairman of SADC ministers responsible for fisheries from 1997 to 1999.
-Iyambo was a member of the International Task Force responsible for the fight of global Illegal, unreported and unregulated fishing (IUU).
+Iyambo was a member of the International Task Force responsible for the fight of global Illegal, unreported, and unregulated fishing (IUU).
 In 2001, he was co-chairperson for the Reykjavik Declaration of the Ecosystem Fisheries Management.